 If you are required to take an exam at a testing center and have access to Kodiak College, visit the Testing Center webpage and make an appointment with the testing center.

-If you are not located near a UAA exam site, you can use the Alternate Proctor Request Form to select an alternate proctor.
+If you are not located near a UAA exam site, you can contact UAA Testing for information

 - Contact Student Services

 - Student Services Webpage

 - phone: 907-486-1266

 - Fax: 907-486-1264